Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

 The following are some sample [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/?view=azure-devops) pipelines.
 To deploy these samples, see [How to use the samples](./README.md#how-to-use-the-samples).

 1. **Validate Pull Request** [[azure-pipelines-01-validate-pr](pipelines/azure-pipelines-01-validate-pr.yml)]
    - This pipeline builds the [DACPAC](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications?view=sql-server-ver15) and runs tests (if any).
-This is triggered only on PRs and is used to validate them before merging into master.
+This is triggered only on PRs and is used to validate them before merging into `main`.
 This pipeline does not produce any artifacts.

 2. **Build Pipeline** [[azure-pipelines-02-build](pipelines/azure-pipelines-02-build.yml)]
    - This pipeline builds the DACPAC and publishes it as a [Build Artifact](https://docs.microsoft.com/en-us/azure/devops/pipelines/artifacts/build-artifacts?view=azure-devops&tabs=yaml).
 Its purpose is to produce the Build Artifact that may be consumed by a[Release Pipeline (classic)](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops).